Meshok/TestTask/README.md

   - Name
   - Patronymic _(Optional)_

 Also you can view them:
 - all
 - by today's date
 - by date (creation/expiration/date of birthday)
 - by full name of person

+And you can save/load state of program.
+**(Be careful!
+Loading clears the current state of the program!)**
 ### HOW TO INSTALL
 In main directory do this:
 #### Makefile